-And now, let us introduce another trend on the dating scene, 'submarining'.
+And now, let us introduce the newest trend on the dating scene, 'submarining'.

 According to Metro.co.uk, the new phenomenon is a close relative of zombieing – the act of going AWOL on a potential love interest only to return months later with a rather pathetic 'Hey, sorry it's been a while.
 How've you been?' message.

-Of course, their lacklustre excuse is not worth an response, but hey, at least you got an apology.
+Of course, their lackluster excuse is not worth a response, but hey, at least you got an apology.

 A submarine victim would never be so lucky.

-After months of zero contact, your former flame will once again slide into your DMs without ever acknowledging their extended absence.
+After months of zero contact, said submarining will once again slide into your DMs without ever acknowledging their extended absence.

-No 'I've been really bust with work', no 'I've had a lot on plate these past few months,' in fact, they'll have no shame whatsoever.
+No 'I've been really busy with work', no 'I've had a lot on my plate these past few months,' in fact, they'll have no shame whatsoever.